What it is and how to stop it

 4. Forgive yourself and then figure out a better way

-Whenever you fail, forgive yourself.
+When you fail, you must learn to forgive yourself.
 Chronic procrastination is a strong habit.
-If you built it subconsciously every day, over 6 months or longer, you can’t expect yourself to overcome it overnight.
-If you do, you’ll disappoint yourself and be back at 0, or even worse off.
+If you built it subconsciously every day, over a period of 6 months or longer, you can’t expect yourself to break it overnight.
+If you do, you’ll disappoint yourself and be back at 0 or even worse off.

-Beating yourself up over not working of 8 hours straight doesn’t is not helpful.
+Beating yourself up over not working for 8 hours straight is not helpful.
 It only leads to more procrastination.
 Feeling bad usually leads to giving into temptations.

-But it doesn’t mean that you should be failing and accepting it all the time.
-If you accept bad performance, day by day, you will lower your standards more and more and that will hurt your self-confidence and your career in the long run.
+This doesn’t mean that you should accept constant failure.
+If you accept bad performance, day by day, you will lower your standards more and more and that will hurt your self-confidence and career in the long run.

-What to do instead?
-When you fail, analyze why you failed and formulate a plan on how you are going to ensure that it won’t next time.
+What should you do instead?
+When you fail, analyze why you failed and formulate a plan on how to ensure that it won’t next time.

 When you fail, accept it, reflect on it, and make a plan to get better.